Unlocking Speed The Ultimate Guide to Core Web Vitals Optimization

 Chrome DevTools is where you get down and dirty with the nitty-gritty details.

 - The Performance panel lets you record a website session and analyze every single thing that happened.
 It can feel overwhelming at first, but it's incredibly powerful.
+To approach it, try starting by looking at the main thread activity to identify long-running tasks.

 - You can analyze layout shifts frame by frame to see exactly what's causing those annoying jumps.
 Was it that late-loading ad?
 Or the image without dimensions?